shaunxcode/jsedn/README.md

 	edn.encode({"a-keyword!": [1,2,-3.4]});

-Currently the choice has been made that any string it encounters will be marshalled into a keyword if it can e.g. it does not have spaces in it and does not start with any prohibited characters.
-Thus:

-	edn.encode({a: 1, b:2}) #outputs: "{:a 1 :b 2}"

 #####setTagAction (tag, action)
 Will add the tag action to be performed on any data prepended by said tag.